 Are you always running out of space on your hard drive?
-The average number of programs installed on a daily used computer has increased over the years.
-This does not only create a need for more space but also leaves behind lesser space for your other files.
+The average number of programs installed on a computer that is used daily has increased over the years.
+This creates a need for more space and leaves behind less space for your other files.
 Compression is one thing that can help you put a few more files on the same disk.
 The compression we are talking about is not the regular compression which involves compressing files to a ZIP or RAR file.
-But rather we are talking about compression at the file system level.
+Rather, we are talking about compression at the file system level.

-Windows 10/8.1 comes with an inbuilt tool called compact.exe.
+Windows 11/10 comes with an inbuilt tool called compact.exe.
 The main task of this tool is to compress files and folders using NTFS compression.
-As mentioned, it will not generate a separate ZIP or RAR file but use the compression algorithms at the file system level.
-Which will result in more free space and your programs and applications will still be usable.
+As mentioned, it will not generate a separate ZIP or RAR file; instead, compression algorithms will be used at the file system level.
+This will result in more free space, and your programs and applications will still be usable.
 Compact can be accessed from the command line or from the properties of a folder.
 Most users cannot take advantage of this feature just because it is hard to reach.
 In the post, we’ll talk about a free tool called CompactGUI which makes it a lot easier to use compact.exe.

 Compress installed Programs with CompactGUI

 You can consider CompactGUI as an intermediate between you and Windows’s compact.exe.
 The GUI makes it very simple to compress your files.
 The tool displays all the stats and also lets you choose the compression algorithm.
-There are a few more additional arguments that we have discussed further in this post.
+We have discussed a few more arguments in this post.

 To get started, choose a folder that you want to compress.
 It can be anything, a game or an installed application or any other folder.
 Once you’ve selected a folder, you can view the stats in the left panel.
 Or you can hit the ‘Analyse Folder button to view the current compression status.
 The program will display the current size and the estimated compressed size.
 You can get a fair idea of how much space you are going to save.